learn-co-curriculum/phase-3-oxford-comma/README.md

 ## Instructions
 * Make a method that takes an array of strings and formats them to be one Oxford comma styled list.
 For instance, the method should turn the array `["fiddleheads","okra","kohlrabi"]` to the string  `"fiddleheads, okra, and kohlrabi"`.
-* This is a test-driven lab so run `rspec` to get started.
+* This is a test-driven lab so run `learn` to get started.

 * *Hint*: Remember, strings can be operated on very similarly to arrays.
 For instance, you can add elements to the end of strings with the `<<` method just like you can with arrays.
 * *Hint*: What methods are available to you for converting arrays to strings?
 You might want to look it up.